 At this point, buyers have really high expectations from brands.
 They don’t care about your product.
 Instead, they want to hear how you can help them solve their problems.

 B2B Marketing and Sales leaders recognize that there’s an opportunity to make better use of data out there on the web to identify the right prospects and create more personalized and relevant experiences for them.

 Yet, most organizations are struggling to turn the mountain of data into customer insights.
 Many business teams – especially SDRs who are at the front line with prospects – are held back by the amount of time they have to spend doing research to gain the insights they need to personalize their outreach and have engaging conversations.

 In many cases, SDR teams are spending way more time doing manual research and data entry than on selling.
-But with the rapid pace of innovations in information processing techniques including machine learning, sales development teams can now use scalable solutions to access actionable, real-time insights on the companies they sell to.
+But with the rapid pace of innovations in data mining, sales development teams can now use scalable solutions to access actionable, real-time insights on the companies they sell to.

-In this post, I’ll outline the top places where SDRs can gain actionable sales intelligence.
-Then, I’ll highlight a few tools or solutions that can automate the research process and help SDRs identify the buying signals that matter most.
+In this post, I’ll outline the top places you can go to learn about your customers.
+Then, I’ll highlight a few solutions that help you automate the research process and identify key buying signals.

-First, let’s just take a quick look at top places to research buyers before a sales conversation.
+First, let’s just take a quick look at the best places to research buyers before a sales conversation.

 Every rep gets the value of LinkedIn, but it takes a while just going through the different sections of one person’s profile.
 You should look at:

 - A prospect’s current job description to get a sense of their domain and primary responsibilities.

 - Their past jobs to get a sense of their background and areas of expertise.